priiduonu/ihcclient/docs/IHCdimmers.md

 > Jumpers `B` and `C` can not be both closed!

 The dimmer can be controlled with 10..30V AC/DC and/or 230VAC control voltage.
-As 230VAC control voltage does not enable using all the functions, IHC Output 24 module is probably the most common choice here.
+As with 230VAC control voltage we can not use all the functions, IHC Output 24 module is probably the most common choice here.

 | terminal | function in 1-button mode                       | 2-button mode            |